List of municipalities in Maryland

-Municipalities in Maryland—except Baltimore, which was chartered by the state Constitution—are self-governing municipalities chartered as cities, towns, or villages by an Act of the Maryland General Assembly or, in some cases, by a referendum.
+With the exception of Baltimore, which was chartered by the state Constitution, municipalities in Maryland are self-governing municipalities chartered as cities, towns, or villages by an Act of the Maryland General Assembly or, in some cases, by a referendum.
 Municipalities are the lowest tier administrative units in the state, and all except Baltimore are also subject to county administration.
 Despite the designations of city, town, or village, there are no differences in municipal power and authority.
 There is no official classification of municipal governments and the municipalities are equal under state law.
 The municipalities themselves decide whether to avail themselves of the specific powers conferred on them by the Maryland Constitution and state code.
 Since its separation from Baltimore County in 1851, the City of Baltimore functions more as a county than a city under state law since it exercises charter home rule, which empowers the city with broad legislative authority similar to Maryland's six home rule counties.

 The largest municipality by population in Maryland is Baltimore, an independent city, with 585,708 residents, and the smallest municipality by population is Port Tobacco Village with 18 residents.
 The largest municipality by land area is also Baltimore, which spans 80.94 mi2, while Brookview is the smallest at 0.04 mi2.
-Many of Maryland's largest population centers (usually suburbs, such as Columbia, Germantown, Silver Spring, Waldorf, Glen Burnie, Ellicott City, Dundalk and Bethesda) are unincorporated census designated places.
+Many of Maryland's largest population centers, including Columbia, Germantown, Silver Spring, Waldorf, Glen Burnie, Ellicott City, Dundalk and Bethesda, are unincorporated census designated places.